 Professional Credibility: Their work reinforces the profession’s commitment to lifelong learning and excellence.

-Improved Patient Care: By ensuring nurses are up-to-date, these roles directly lead to better patient safety and more effective, high-quality care.
+Improved Patient Care: By ensuring nurses are up to date, these roles directly lead to better patient safety and more effective, high-quality care.

 Regulatory Compliance: They help nurses and healthcare facilities meet the ongoing continuing education requirements necessary to maintain licenses.